 Waves Plebiscite

-The calculations below are meant to show brainwaves specific to each practice.
-Since their amplitudes in different frequency bands are different we must first calculate the proper weights in order to be able to convert values from different brainwave types to a common range.
+The calculations presented below aim to showcase the brainwaves that are specific to each practice.
+Due to the varying amplitudes of brainwaves in different frequency bands, we need to determine appropriate weights to convert values from different brainwave types into a common range.

 alpha | theta | gamma | α, θ, γ |